What is Swatting? A Guide for Parents and Educators

 What is “swatting”?

-• Swatting is when someone makes a prank call to emergency services in an attempt to dispatch a large number of law enforcement officers (often a swat team) to a school or an unsuspecting victim at home
+• Swatting is when someone makes a hoax call to emergency services in an attempt to dispatch a large number of armed law enforcement officers to a particular address like a home or school

-• It is triggered by someone making an emergency call with the false report of a serious emergency such as a bomb threat, active shooter, murder, or hostage situation
+• It is triggered by someone falsely claiming a serious emergency such as a school shooting, bomb threats, or hostage situations

 • It has recently been in the news across the country as people call in false school shootings to authorities